 5. Indian Tribal Tattoos

-Similar to Africa, Indian tribal tattoos were used for aesthetic purposes and were considered a more impressive alternative to jewellery and accessories.
-Traditional simplistic designs that range from a collection of straight lines to Indian gods symbolised power and strength.
+Similar to Africa, Indian tribal tattoos were used for aesthetic purposes and were considered a more impressive alternative to jewelry and accessories.
+Traditional simplistic designs that range from a collection of straight lines to Indian gods symbolized power and strength.
 This allows more freedom for your creative input, which is great for larger pieces!

 6. Native American Tribal Tattoos

 When it comes to Native American tribal tattoos, you will often see a lot of animals.
 Wolves mixed in with totem poles are two awesome symbols of virtue that are seen a lot with this style.
-Within the Native American culture, there’s a theme of dreamcatchers which also looks great in any tattoo.
-Dreamcatchers and totem poles both look cool and symbolise warding off evil spirits and protection.
+Within the Native American culture, there’s a theme of dream catchers which also looks great in any tattoo.
+Dream catchers and totem poles both look cool and symbolize warding off evil spirits and protection.

 7. Samoan Tribal Tattoo

 Although Samoa does fall under the Polynesian category, it does have its own unique flair.
 Samoan tribal tattoos have many sentimental meanings, but it depends on the person getting the piece.
 Each symbol can have multiple meanings which assures that your tattoo is one of a kind.
 These tattoos are often a collection of basic strokes to make one seriously cool artwork.